-Rose Quartz: Pink Color, Properties, Uses
+Rose Quartz: Pink Quartz, Properties, Uses

-Rose quartz is a variety of quartz which exhibits a pale pink to rose red hue.
+Rose quartz is a variety of quartz which exhibits a pink to rose red hue.
 Rose quartz is one of the most popular gemstones in the world and is often used in jewelry and other decorative objects.

 What is Rose Quartz